 We have never obtained marketing approval for a product candidate.
 The time required to obtain approval by the FDA and comparable foreign regulatory authorities is unpredictable but typically takes many years following the commencement of preclinical studies and clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, extraneous factors, including an epidemic or pandemic disease outbreak such as COVID-19, or other public health situations, could impact the timeline for FDA and comparable foreign regulatory authorities to review an application for one of our product candidates.
 It is possible that the FDA and comparable foreign regulatory authorities may refuse to accept for filing and substantive review any new drug applications, or NDAs, marketing authorization applications, or MAA, that we submit for our product candidates or may conclude after review of our data that our application is insufficient to obtain marketing approval of our product candidates.
-If the FDA, or comparable foreign regulatory authorities do not accept or approve our NDAs or MAAs for our product candidates.
-If the FDA, or comparable foreign regulatory authorities do not accept or approve our NDAs or MAAs for our product candidates.
-If the venduct additional clinical, nonclinical or manufacturing validation studies and submit that data before it will reconsider our applications.
-Depending on the extent of these or any other regulatory authority-required studies, approval of any NDA, MAA or other applications.
-Depending on the extent of these or any require us to expend more resources than we have available.
-It is also possible that additional studies, if performed and completed, may not be considered sufficient by the FDA or comparable foreign regulatory authorities to approve our NDAs or our proval of any NDA, MAA or other applications that we submit may be delayed by several years, or may require us to expend more resources than we have available.
-It is also poss
+If the FDA, or comparable foreign regulatory authorities do not accept or approve our NDAs or MAAs for our product candidates, it may require that we conduct additional clinical, nonclinical or manufacturing validation studies and submit that data before it will reconsider our applications.
+Depending on the extent of these or any other regulatory authority-required studies, approval of any NDA, MAA or other application that we submit may be delayed by several years, or may require us to expend more resources than we have available.
+It is also possible that additional studies, if performed and completed, may not be considered sufficient by the FDA or comparable foreign regulatory authorities to approve our NDAs or our MAAs.